-I am frequently asked to explain the difference between a blending dog grooming scissor and a texturising dog grooming scissor, so I have taken this opportunity to discuss the differences between each scissor for you.
+A frequently asked question is 'What is the difference between a blending dog grooming scissor and a texturising dog grooming scissor?"

-The terms used for these dog grooming scissors tend to be confused and can be used incorrectly.
-To understand the difference between a blending scissors and a texturising scissor, it is important to discuss each shear type and the finish they will help to produce on a correctly prepared coat.
+The terms used for these two types of dog grooming scissors can be confused and/or can be used incorrectly.
+To understand the difference between a blending scissors and a texturising scissor, it is important to discuss each shear type and the finish they will help to create to a dog's coat.

-A 'blending' scissor is designed to make a seamless transition between two or more coat lengths and creating a beautifully soft blended finish.
+A 'blending' scissor is designed to make a seamless transition between two or more coat lengths and help to create much softer 'blended' finishes.

 What is a texturising dog grooming scissor?

-To view our full collection of Texturising Scissors, please click here.
+To view the full Texturising Dog Grooming Scissor Collection, please click here.

 Is there a difference between a Chunker and a texturising dog grooming scissor?